day8/re-frame/docs/on-dynamics.md

 Certain kinds of interactions between time, state & computation reduce complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
-And, any apps on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.
+And, any systems on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.

 As programmers, we often talk about static concerns like DRY and "cohesion vs coupling".
-Yes, they are all useful, but it would be better for us to focus more on the qualities which make the dynamics easier or harder to simulate.
+Yes, they are all useful, but I believe it would be better for us to focus more on the qualities which make the dynamics easier or harder to simulate.
+What simplifying "abstractions" exist to help us manage the complexity of runtime dynamics?

-## A Central Claim
+## The Claim

 > **re-frame has a simple dynamic process**

-re-frame handles events in a very mechanical and predictable way.
-This regularity leads to a great ease in reasoning and understanding.
-Debugging and maintenance is straightforward.
+It is the purpose of this page to explore and justify this claim.

 > **There's almost no more important point to make about re-frame than this one**

-re-frame must deliver an excellent developer experience - that's the primary design goal.
-And nothing contributes to that goal more than a simple dynamic model.
+I would like re-frame to deliver an excellent developer experience.
+And, I believe that nothing contributes to that goal more than it having "a simple dynamic model".
+Almost nothing makes a programmer's job easier than a simple dynamic model.
+Almost nothing reduces bugs more than a simple dynamic model.

 Okay, smartypants, how?

 ## re-frame Time

-Generally speaking, "Dynamics" is about how a physical system might develop or alter over time and the study of the causes of those changes.
+When scientists or engineers study "Dynamics", they look at how a system develops or changes over time/space, and at the causes of those changes.

-In software, Dynamics is about computation over time and the accumulation of state.
+With our apps, looking at "dynamics" means understanding at the interactions occuring between computation and state over time.

+State is effectively congealed time.
+It is accreted from computation, but equally, predicates on state feedback to control computational itself, including, for example what branching and looping occurs.

-re-frame apps "move forward", through time, one event after another.
+re-frame apps "move forward", through computational/state space, one event after another.
-Each event is entirely processed from beginning to end before the next event on the queue is processed. re-frame doesn't support the notion of a process which can be "suspended" and then restarted.
+Each event is entirely processed from beginning to end before the next event on the queue is processed. re-frame doesn't support the idea that a process can be "suspended" and then, later, restarted.

-So, at that high level, "re-frame time" comes in discrete units, and each unit can be understood independently.
+So, at the highest level, re-frame delivers dynamics in discrete units, which can be understood and analysed independently.

-So, that's a comment about the very highest level.
+And, when one of these events changes application state, it does so transactionally (instantly), in one fell swoop, not incrementally.

 But, how about one level down, **_within_** the processing of a single event?
 What about those dynamics?

-## Event Processing
+## Processing An Event

-Remember those "theory of computation" lectures at Uni?
+Do you remember those "theory of computation" lectures at Uni?
 The most limited kind of computation, and as a consequence, the easiest dynamic process to simulate in your head, was called a Finite State Machine.

 At the other end of the computational spectrum were Turing Machines.
-You can compute anything with a Turing Machine which is awesome, right?
+You can compute anything with a Turing Machine, which is awesome, right?
 Anything.
 Fantastic.
 But there might be a cost: your programming keyboard has now become a loaded gun.
 Is your foot safe?

 > just because you can, doesn't mean you should

-re-frame's overarching process for handling a sinlge event is a "Finite State Machine".
-Well, effectively.
+re-frame's overarching process for handling a single event is one part "Finite State Machine" and one part dataflow.

-The event handling process walks step by step through a linear set of logical states, which you know already as "The Dominoes".
+The event-handling process walks step by step through a linear set of logical states, which you know already as "The Dominoes".
 Only one state at a time is happening, and in each state there is specific behaviour, and each of them is sufficiently isolated from the others that it can be understood and analysed independently.
 You can safely "zoom in" to understand each part.

-The re-frame docs don't formally talk about FSMs and, instead, present it as a "data flow".
+The re-frame docs don't formally talk about FSMs and, instead, present it as a "data flow" which causes transitions from one state to another.
 But the dominos are a simple FSM "in nature".
-Consequently, each event is processed using the the simplest kind of computation, making it easy to simulate in your head.
+Consequently, each event is processed using a simple kind of computation, making it easy to simulate in your head.

 !!!
 Note "Less Is More"